 MA Migration and Diaspora Studies

 MA Sustainable Energy

 MASc Civil Engineering

 MASc Materials Engineering

 MASc Mechanical Engineering

 MASc Electrical and Computer Engineering

 MEng Sustainable Energy

-Applicants do not apply directly to the specialization.
-Instead, they apply to the primary program (see below) and in that application, they can express their interest in the specialization.
+Applicants do not apply directly to the Specialization.
+Instead, apply to the primary program and in that application, express interest in the Specialization.